RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 #### Sliver

-Build thin server (for development):
+Build thin server (for development only):

 ```
 $ make